SweetPinkMilkTea/shenzhia/README.md

 If a username cannot be fetched (e.g. the user is not sharing a server with the bot anymore), the ID is used as the name instead.

 ### `/reloadjson`
-Overwrite the variables manually that are set at the beginning of the program.
+Rewrites the constants that are set at the beginning of the program.

+> [!TIP]
+> If any additional constants are added, adding the load process within the coroutine is a good idea.

 ### `/reset_ranked_elo`
 Sets the `current` key for everyone's saved ranked data to 0 (Effectively showing "Unranked").

-This action is irreversible, unless a backup was made.
+This action is irreversible unless a backup was made.

 ### `/say`
 Let the bot say anything wherever you want.